LateButEarly/simple-facebook-page-widget/readme.txt

 * Widget & Shortcode Fully Functional

 == Upgrade Notice ==

+= 1.4.13 =
+* COMPATIBILITY: This is just a compatibility update to ensure everything is still working properly.

 = 1.4.11 =
 * IMPORTANT: Fixes an [issue with the Share button](https://wordpress.org/support/topic/share-button-error-message) inside the like box.
 Also, Facebook SDK API v2.5.